-The magnetic structure provide a concentrated permanent magnetic field in the driver and, in particular, the voice coil.
+The magnetic structure provides a concentrated permanent magnetic field in the driver and, in particular, the voice coil.

 This magnetic field is required for proper voice coil (and, therefore, diaphragm) movement in the dynamic speaker driver.
 As a varying magnetic field is induced across the voice via the AC audio signal, the coil interacts with the permanent magnetic field and oscillates relative to the audio signal waveform.

-The magnetic structure is made of a main magnet and several pole pieces (top pole plate/ring, bottom pole plate and pole piece).
+The magnetic structure is made of the main magnet and several pole pieces (top pole plate/ring, bottom pole plate and pole piece).

 To learn more about speakers and magnetism, check out my article Why And How Do Speakers Use Magnets & Electromagnetism?

-The main magnet is the main source of the speaker driver’s magnetic field (the pole piece simply extend the magnetic poles of the main magnet).
+The main magnet is the main source of the speaker driver's magnetic field (the pole piece simply extends the magnetic poles of the main magnet).

-The shape, size and strength of the magnet should be designed to best suit the speaker driver and the enclosure in which the driver finds itself.
+The magnet's shape, size, and strength should be designed to best suit the speaker driver and the enclosure in which the driver finds itself.